PrathmeshYP/PrathmeshYP/README.md

 📄 Dairy Management System :

-This project is a Python-based Dairy Management System developed as a SAM Mini Project.
+This project is a Python-based Dairy Management System developed as a Mini Project.
 It is designed to manage basic dairy operations such as milk receipt entry, report generation, and database connectivity in a simple and efficient way.
 The project is suitable for academic and learning purposes and follows a modular programming approach.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->